 Create a timeline and accountability work plan.

-Because the process is focused and relies heavily on the committee's experience and expertise, it can be completed within a two-month period.
+Because the process is focused and relies heavily on the committee's experience and expertise, it can be completed within a three-month period.
 The process saves significant time and expense compared with a traditional strategic planning process.

 My role is to manage the process, facilitate meetings, share my observations and expertise, ask questions, and assist to finalize the Strategic Thinking Document and work plan.